Nisha318/sonarqube-sast-lab/README.md

 ### Policy Design

-Security enforcement rules are defined in a version-controlled policy file located in the `policy/` directory.
+Security enforcement rules are defined in a version-controlled policy file located in the `policy/` directory and evaluated programmatically during CI execution.

  The policy explicitly specifies:

 - Which OWASP ZAP risk levels are considered blocking
 - Which findings are permitted to pass